 Throughout the day I post social media story content, photos and videos from the tour, take more photos, film content for our weekly recap videos, which PRS guitars sponsored, take promo photos for PRS guitars, and film ten documentaries over the summer, about some people on the tour.
 I can’t wait for those to be released!
 I go to every signing we have, teach a TEI class every day, network my ass off in between band sets, and create relationships with the crew and artists of Warped Tour.
 Relationships in this industry are EVERYTHING!
 So don’t be a dick!

 I also loved getting to find some abandoned places to explore when we had days off.
-I hit up a spot in Brunswick, GA and an abandoned boys prison in North Carolina.
-Those two places were within a 30 minute drive from where our bus was parked, so I couldn’t resist!
+I hit up a spot in Brunswick, GA, and an abandoned boy’s prison in North Carolina.
+Those two places were within a 30-minute drive from where our bus was parked, so I couldn’t resist!
 I go into an abandoned structure and capture what it’s become.
 Something about desolation intrigues me.
-Why did you abandoned a church, school, hospital?
-I love the art that taggers put up, and I appreciate the bandos that have been left untouched by paint, because they’re more like a museum than an art gallery.
+Why did you abandon a church, school, hospital?
+I love the art that taggers put up, and I appreciate the bandos that have been left untouched by paint because they’re more like a museum than an art gallery.
 I love that there are different types of art in this underground photo scene.
 I film a short film every time I go into a building and post them up on my YouTube Channel.
 I actually just posted a video from the abandoned factory in Georgia!

-[KE]: A lot of the upcoming bands and local bands that won the Ernie Ball Battle of the Bands contests were absolutely phenomenal to watch!
+K Enagonio: A lot of the upcoming bands and local bands that won the Ernie Ball Battle of the Bands contests were absolutely phenomenal to watch!
 The White Noise plays with such intensity, Bad Seed Rising are powerful as all hell on stage, and they’re some of my touring friends, Fire From The Gods, who have been growing exponentially in the last year, Poeta who jumped on the tour for the last leg of it, Sonic Boom Six, Bad Cop Bad Cop, and so on!
-There were so many up and comers this year and it makes me excited to see the line up next year!
+There were so many up-and-comers this year and it makes me excited to see the lineup next year!

 [AW]: What are your future plans now that Warped Tour is finished?
 Do you have side projects going on or other tours?